 Plenty of resources on body movement already exist.
+Image consultants sometimes help with this, too.
 Here are the basics, in my opinion.

 This motion capture animation shows a spectrum of gaits from 100% “feminine” to 100% “masculine.”